p2sr/SourceAutoRecord/README.md

 ## Features

 ### Automatic Demo Recorder
-- Tells the engine to keep recording when loading from a save
+- Tells engine to keep recording when loading from a save
+- Closes demo file correctly when changing the level
 - `stop` disables automatic recording

 ### Automatic Binding